 Bill Krueger has come a long way from that skinny kid growing up in McMinnville, Oregon.
-With little fanfare, Bill entered the University of Portland on a basketball scholarship in 1975 and was a 4-year starting guard.
-He decided to turn out for baseball his sophomore year and played 3 years of 1st base for the Pilots.
-After graduation, Bill hoped to extend his baseball career into the professional ranks but had no takers in the 1980 amateur draft.
-Despite not pitching in college, Bill made a quick assent up the ranks and made it to the Major Leagues with Oakland in April of 1983.
+With little fanfare, Bill entered the University of Portland on a basketball scholarship in 1975 and was a four-year starting guard.
+Sophomore year, he decided to turn out for baseball, and played three years of first base for the Pilots.
+After graduation, Bill hoped to extend his baseball career into the professional ranks, but had no takers in the 1980 amateur draft.
+Despite not pitching in college, he made a quick assent up the ranks, joining the Major Leagues with Oakland in April 1983.

 As a left-handed pitcher, Bill played for 13 seasons and was a member of the 1988 World Champion Los Angeles Dodgers.
-He won the American League Pitcher of the Month Award twice: July 1991 – Seattle Mariners, April 1992 – Minnesota Twins.
-He played in Seattle in 1991 finished with a 11-8 record, with a starting staff leading 3.60 ERA.
-Bill continues his love of baseball as the senior analyst for Seattle Mariner Baseball for Root Sports Northwest.
+He won the American League Pitcher of the Month Award twice: July 1991 – Seattle Mariners and April 1992 – Minnesota Twins.
+He played in Seattle in 1991, finishing with an 11-8 record, with a starting staff leading 3.60 ERA.
+Bill now shares his love of baseball as senior analyst for Seattle Mariner Baseball for Root Sports Northwest.

-Bill and is wife Jo were instrumental in establishing the Pacific Northwest Chapter of Cure Autism Now-a coalition of athletes, community leaders, board members, celebrities, and parents for private fundraising events and legislative lobbying activities.
-As parents of an autistic child, they have a personal investment in fundraising to find a cure for autism.
+Bill and his wife Jo, who are parents of a child with autism, were instrumental in establishing the Pacific Northwest Chapter of Cure Autism Now, a coalition of athletes, community leaders, board members, celebrities, and parents for private fundraising events and legislative lobbying activities.

-Today, Bill is the Strategic Relationship Officer for Northwest Center, a non-profit organization focused on supporting kids and adults of all abilities from birth through retirement by running two early intervention inclusive schools and a social enterprise business model that creates jobs.
-Bill is a spokesman on the powers of inclusion in the workplace.
-The hiring of someone who has physical limitations or developmental delays is not a compromise but an advantage.
+Today, Bill is the Strategic Relationship Officer for Northwest Center, a non-profit organization focused on supporting kids and adults of all abilities from every step of the way: Early Intervention and Early Learning, Employment and School-to-Work Transition services, and a Social Enterprise business model that creates jobs as it provides valuable services to customers.
+A spokesman on the powers of inclusion in the workplace, Bill advocates for hiring people with physical limitations or developmental delays—not as a compromise, but as a business advantage.

-Learn more about the Northwest Center Celebrity Golf Classic, hosted by Bill Krueger on August 21, 2017.
+Learn more about the Northwest Center Golf Classic, hosted by Bill Krueger on July 16, 2018.